jaandrle/nodejsscript/README.md

 …also see [examples](./examples) or [Show And Tell · Discussions](https://github.com/jaandrle/nodejsscript/discussions/categories/show-and-tell).

 ## Goods
-Open ‘▸’ sections for quick overview and/or navigate to link(s) for documentation.
+Open ‘▸’ sections for quick overview and/or navigate to link(s) for more detailed information and documentation.

 <!-- #region --><details> <summary><a href="./docs/modules/s.md">s #shelljs</a> namespace <i>(unix shell-like commands in JavaScript)</i></summary>

 Contains functions from [shelljs/shelljs](https://github.com/shelljs/shelljs) library mimic the bash utilities and some additional added by nodejsscript.
 Typically `s.cat`/`s.grep`/…, to run other than builtin commands use `s.run`/`s.runA`.

 <!-- #endregion -->
 </details>